 Enjoying a hot drink is a great way to wind down at the end of the day, and a cup of green or black tea has the additional benefit of protecting your teeth.
 Tea also has tons of healthy antioxidants and caffeine for a great energy boost, too.
 Polyphenols in the tea suppress bacteria and plaque, ultimately preventing cavities and reducing the risk of inflammation and gum disease.
 But be wary of drinking too much tea – it can cause staining and discoloration on your teeth.
 If you’re drinking it iced, grab a straw and if you’re having it hot, make sure to brush thoroughly when you’re finished.
 Moderation is key!

 Besides being a great source of protein, nuts also provide vitamins and minerals that are essential to oral health.
 Peanuts are high in calcium and vitamin D. Almonds are high in calcium, helping both the teeth and gums.
 Cashews stimulate saliva flow and helps to clean your teeth.
 And last, but certainly not least, walnuts are full of fiber, folic acid, thiamine, magnesium, iron, niacin, vitamin E, vitamin B6, potassium, and zinc.

 Clearly, nuts are extremely healthy options already.
 But with added benefits to your teeth, we definitely recommend adding them to your diet!

 A lot goes into making sure that you have a healthy and happy smile for the rest of your life.
 What it comes down to is brushing thoroughly, flossing every day, and eating right.
-Most importantly, remember to visit your local dentists for regular teeth cleanings.
+For all the fitness junkies, here are some excellent suggestions from Orthodontics LA, especially if you have braces, retainers, or Invisalign.
+Lastly, the most important aspect of maintaining those pearly whites is to remember to visit your local dentists for regular teeth cleanings.